easyCZ/SLIP-A-2015/report/hayden.md

 ![Inside of the compression shirt](pictures/shirt inside.png)

 The 5 cables coming out of the shirt were then loomed together using AT7 PVC tape, and connected to a male 9 pin D-Type connector.
-Using a D type connector allows easy disconnection of the shirt from the belt pack, which allows the shirt to be washed.
+Using a D-type connector allows easy disconnection of the shirt from the belt pack, which allows the shirt to be washed.

 ![The case, opened to show components](pictures/case.jpg)

 The ECG and thermometer circuits, together with 3 9V batteries and the nRF51-DK were placed into a black plastic case.
-On the front of the case I added a power switch, indicator LED and a female 9 pin D-Type connector.
+On the front of the case, I added a power switch, indicator LED, and a female 9 pin D-Type connector.
 I also added 2 female headers which were connected to the output of the ECG circuit to allow the output to be recorded easily once the case has been closed for the purposes of evaluation and composing the group's reports.